Homemade Candied Orange Peel (Old Fashioned Recipe)

 A plate of vibrant sugared orange peel

-How to use Candied Orange Peels
+How to use the candied peel:

 Candied orange peel is a beautiful fresh and sweet candy to enjoy by itself but it also has so many other uses!